sf-wdi-gaia/rails-views-and-helpers/README.md

 # Layouts and Partials

 * Layouts can be seen as the container for a view.
-Each view is rendered within a container.
-We can use these for common header/footer material.
+Each view is rendered within a layout.
+We can use layouts for common header/footer material.
 * Partials are used to DRY views.
-We can use them to move code that is repeated in several views to a separate _partial_ file.
+We can use them to move code that is repeated in several views into a separate _partial_ file.
+* Views are rendered into the `<%= yield %>` tag in the layout.

 When the app is created, Rails will automatically add a layout `application.html.erb` in `app/views/layouts/application.html.erb`.
 This layout already contains a yield statement and all the links to css and js files in the head part of the html document.

 ## Using views with Rails

-In Rails, the logic for rendering a view is quite straightforward.
+In Rails, the basic logic for rendering a view is quite straightforward.
 Given that every route in Rails will execute a method inside a controller, when the method is executed, Rails will look for:

 1. A folder inside `views` corresponding to the controller's name (folder `posts` for `PostsController`).
 2. A file with the method's name and `.html.erb`.